AnarchoTechNYC/ansible-role-prosody/README.md

     * `state`: Whether the plugin should be installed (`present`, the default), or uninstalled (`absent`).
     * `version`: Branch or commit of the version of the community plugin to download and install.
     * `checksum`: Optional verification digest in `<algorithm>:<digest>` notation to compare the downloaded plugin file against.
 For example, `sha1:6d84b4f4d5108bce25fa9103157ddfc519362460`.
 See the `checksum` parameter for Ansible's [`get_url` module](https://docs.ansible.com/ansible/latest/modules/get_url_module.html) for details.
+* `prosody_virtualhost_onions`: List of Onion services exposing a Prosody-backed service.
+Each item in this list is a dictionary with the following structure:
+    * `name`: Name of the Tor Onion service whose `hostname` file to read for additional (`.onion`) domains to add as Prosody VirtualHosts.
+    * `options`: Dictionary of Prosody configuration options, same as the `prosody_config.VirtualHosts` variable described below, with which to configure the given Prosody VirtualHost Onion service.

 The bulk of Prosody's configuration is handled by a dictionary variable called `prosody_config`.
 It describes the state of the Prosody server configuration file.
 The dictionary's keys map almost one-to-one to the [variables in the Prosody server configuration file](https://prosody.im/doc/configure).